govuk-one-login/authentication-acceptance-tests/README.md

 ### Overview

-The scripts support running tests with either Chrome or Firefox browsers by specifying the browser as a second argument (e.g., `./rundocker.sh dev-ui chrome`).
+The scripts primarily support running the tests in Chromium.

+Firefox (or maybe even Edge) can be used by passing the full reference of a `selenium/standalone-*` image [list here](https://hub.docker.com/u/selenium?page=1&search=standalone) as a second CLI argument.
+For example: `./rundocker.sh dev-ui selenium/standalone-firefox:136.0`.

 Test reports can be found in the tmp folder within the project.
 Note: this folder can fill up quickly so regular purging is recommended.